YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 .. parsed-literal::
    DSE>add -block=3 -record=4 -key="^Fruits(4)" -data="Grapes"

-Suppose your database has 3 global nodes -- ^Fruits(1)="Apple", ^Fruits(2)="Banana", and ^Fruits(3)="Cherry", then the above command adds a new node ^Fruits(4)="Grapes" at record 4.
+Suppose your database has 3 global nodes -- ^Fruits(1)="Apple", ^Fruits(2)="Banana", and ^Fruits(3)="Cherry".
+The above command adds a new node -- ^Fruits(4)="Grapes" at record 4.
 Note that this command is applicable to level 0 blocks only.
 The interpreted output as a result of the above command looks like the following:

 .. parsed-literal::
    Block 3   Size 4B   Level 0   TN 4 V6